![]() |

 - The establishment of height limits, with bonuses for incorporating certain features, including LEED certification, open space, certain types of parking (underground or above ground but "lined") and affordable ("workforce") housing.

 - Height bonuses: most are well-intentioned but counterproductive.
 A bonus for public "open space" reflects a suburban aesthetic and incentivizes the tower-in-the-park form, contrary to the stated goals of the new code.
 A bonus for certain types of parking would appear to incentivize parking, even if the code does not require it.
 If there are no parking minimums, why not provide a height bonus for little, or no parking?
 Or only underground parking?
-The height bonus program seems to be an abdication of basic planning responsibilities for public space and transportation.

 - Streets and blocks: to its credit, the code addresses this issue, proposing a handful of new streets to improve connectivity in certain areas.
 As can be seen in the above image, however, the existing street network is, in places, grossly inadequate, with overly wide blocks and insufficient north-south streets.
 The urbanization of this area, if it is to be effective, will require the opening of many new streets to bring blocks down to mangeable, pedestrian-friendly dimensions.
 Existing plans are too tentative.
 Narrower streets would have an important role to play here.